zaahidali/Blood-Management-System/README.md

 # Blood-Management-System
-Blood Management System Using JAVA
+Blood Management System Using JAVAFx and MSQL